By: Brittany Racca

 Lao New Year in Iberia:

 Lanexang Village celebrates the Lao New Year every Easter weekend with a three-day festival that includes live music, a beauty pageant, parades, sand castle building, kids activities and vendors selling clothes, jewelry, music and food from Southeast Asia.
 Every year, the community celebrates the Lao New Year with people coming into the parish from across the country.
-This year's celebration is March 25 - 27, 2016.
 It is the best time to tour the temple and get a full immersion in the Laotian culture.

 Anyone can visit Wat Thammarattanaram and tour the temple.